Hirotoki Onozawa

-Hirotoki Onozawa (小野澤 宏時, Onozawa Hirotoki) is a rugby union player who plays at Wing or occasionally Fullback for Canon Eagles.
+Hirotoki Onozawa (小野澤 宏時, Onozawa Hirotoki) is a Japanese former rugby union player who played at Wing and occasionally Fullback for Canon Eagles.
 He previously played for Suntory Sungoliath and the Japan national rugby union team.
 Nicknamed "the eel" for his sharp sidestepping ability, Onozawa is the second most capped Japanese rugby player of all time, and fifth highest try scorer in international rugby.
 Despite spending much of his career in the shadow of Daisuke Ohata he is considered an all-time great of Japanese rugby in his own right.

 Career

 Onozawa made his debut for Japan against in June 2001 and immediately impressed troubling the Welsh defence throughout and scored a try from 75 metres out from a move that he started himself.
 From there onwards he became a fixture in the Japan side.

 He scored 8 tries in his first 7 caps playing at full back, but in 2003 moved to a spot on the wing.
 He played all of Japan's matches at the 2003 Rugby World Cup, scoring in his first match against and his wing partnership with Daisuke Ohata at the tournament was noted as one of the most positive aspects of Japan's tournament.